 Reimagining primary care

-However, a lack of confidence in their ability to offer lifestyle counseling hinders some clinicians, and many feel they are stretched too thin.
+However, a lack of confidence in their ability to offer lifestyle counselling hinders some clinicians and many feel they are stretched too thin.
 Primary care physicians (PCPs) may be better served by a health care delivery model that is team-centric and includes:

-Some experts suggest behavioral professionals should co-lead the primary care team and their self-care expertise can be a bedrock for expanding primary care services.103 Others suggest placing the community health worker—not the PCP—at the center of the care team to address social determinants that drive health outcomes.104
+Some experts suggest behavioural professionals should co-lead the primary care team and their self-care expertise can be a bedrock for expanding primary care services.103 Others suggest placing the community health worker—not the PCP—at the centre of the care team to address social determinants that drive health outcomes.104

-In the next decade of consumer-driven health care, life science and health care organizations will likely need a nuanced and adaptable approach to behavior change that can address consumers’ needs in a personalized way.105 Making technology adaptable means creating microinterventions tailored to individuals, employing behavioral archetypes, and leveraging accessible data and AI to personalize engagement.
-Designing technology that can meet the customer wherever they are–and in a way that they prefer–can be a key to behavior change.
+In the next decade of consumer-driven health care, life science and health care organisations will likely need a nuanced and adaptable approach to behaviour change that can address consumers’ needs in a personalised way.105 Making technology adaptable means creating microinterventions tailored to individuals, employing behavioural archetypes and leveraging accessible data and AI to personalise engagement.
+Designing technology that can meet the customer wherever they are–and in a way that they prefer–can be a key to behaviour change.